robulouski/voidy-bootstrap/README.rst

 Custom Bootstrap
 ----------------

-As an alternative, or in addition, it's possible to easily replace the standard Bootstrap file with a customised one.
+As an alternative, or in addition, you can easily replace the standard Bootstrap file with a customised one.
 The ``BOOTSTRAP_STYLESHEET`` setting is provided for this.
-If this variable is *not* set, a standard ``bootstrap.min.css`` will be used from a CDN.
+The default behaviour -- if this variable is *not* set -- is that a standard ``bootstrap.min.css`` will be used from a CDN.

 To use a different (i.e. customised) Bootstrap stylesheet, set ``BOOTSTRAP_STYLESHEET`` to the filename of a stylesheet to use instead.